 Visiting a place like Kargil is generally not safe.
-However, if it wouldn’t have been for the belligerent conditions, this place indeed is a very beautiful spot to visit and explore along with your loved ones.
+However, leaving alone the belligerent conditions, this place indeed is a very beautiful spot to visit and explore along with your loved ones.
 The natural scenery of this place is actually quite incredible and offers a completely different perspective on Kargil.

 The best time to visit Kargil is the summer season.
 This is the time which is quite great for sightseeing and exploring new places.

 By Air.
-The Satwari airport is the nearest airport from Kargil.
-It has good connectivity to cities like Delhi, Chandigarh, Mumbai, Pune, Hyderabad, etc. After deboarding your flight, you can hail a cab or other conveyance option to reach your destination.
+Leh airport aka Kushok Bakula Rimpochee Airport (IXL) is the nearest airport from Kargil situated 215 km away.
+Situated at an altitude of about 3,256 meters this is also one of the most scenic airports of India.
+It has overall good connectivity to other Indian cities.
+After deboarding your flight, you can hail a cab or other conveyance options available locally to reach your destination.

 By Train.
 The nearest railway station is located in Jammu.
-Traveling to Jammu via train is a great experience in itself.
-It has good overall connectivity with other Indian cities like Delhi, Pune, Chandigarh, etc. However, it is located at a distance of around 540 km from Kargil.
-From the station, you can take a cab to reach your destination.
+Travelling to Jammu via train is a great experience in itself.
+It has good overall connectivity with other Indian cities.
+However, it is located at a distance of around 450-500 km from Kargil.
+Thus, from the station, you will need to take a cab or a bus to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here